ictunion/main-website-public/README.md

 Accessobility of contributing is very important to us.
-We support many different ways to setup the project in order to make contributions to the projet as frictionless to as posible as possible.
+We support many different ways to setup the project in order to make contributions to the projet as frictionless as possible.
 We do our best to support all worflows to satisfy experts, free software die hards as well as novices and non technical users.